Wedding Budget Planner: A Comprehensive Planning Guide (2025)

 Wedding party expenses form a significant slice of your total celebration budget, typically accounting for 20-25% of overall costs.

-When planning your wedding party attire, you'll need to take into account multiple outfits, from the bride's gown, which averages £1,500-£3,000, to bridesmaid dresses, which average £100-£200 per person.
+When planning your wedding party attire, you'll need to consider multiple outfits, ranging from the bride's gown, which typically costs £ 1,500- £ 3,000, to bridesmaid dresses, which average £100-£200 per person.
+Some brides choose to resell their wedding dress to recoup some of the money spent.

 Groomsmen attire can add another £1,000-£3,000 to your budget.

-Don't overlook the smaller but essential elements, like flower girl dresses and ring bearer outfits, each costing between £50 and £100.
+Don't overlook the smaller but essential elements, such as flower girl dresses and ring bearer outfits, which typically cost between £50 and £100.

-Professional hair and makeup services for the wedding party typically run £150-£300 per person, ensuring everyone looks picture-perfect for your special day.
+Professional hair and makeup services for the wedding party typically range from £150 to £300 per person, ensuring everyone looks picture-perfect on your special day.

 Working with a wedding planner can help ensure the smooth execution of wedding party coordination and attire selection.